WintonCentre/kcp/README.md

 ## Label test program

 To check the correctness of labels on the charts, there is a script that generates all possible combinations of inputs and check if their label is wrong.
-The result of only wrong labels will be available as a table in the url:
+The result of "only" wrong labels will be available as a table in the url:

 ```sh
 /standard-error-test-848efcc3-938f-4dff-9b55-1f0394f29793